Dienert/pdle/readme.md

 };df.show()
 ```

-This is the expected result of this command:
+This is the expected result for this command, as shown in the project specification of Task 01.

 <img src="images/output_01.png" alt="Output from item 6"/>